extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   parameter.

-When no :switch:`-gnatW?` is specified, then characters (other than wide characters represented using brackets notation) are treated as 8-bit Latin-1 codes.
+When no *-gnatW?* is specified, then characters (other than wide characters represented using brackets notation) are treated as 8-bit Latin-1 codes.
 The codes recognized are the Latin-1 graphic characters, and ASCII format effectors (CR, LF, HT, VT).
 Other lower half control